 If you are not familiar with the Downtown Phoenix area, be sure to map out directions so you can find parking and the Phoenix Convention Center easily.
 Especially note the one-way streets in the downtown area.
 Give yourself plenty of time to park and walk over to the Convention Center, too.
 This will help eliminate unnecessary stress first thing in the morning.

 The Phoenix Convention Center South Building address is 33 South 3rd Street, Phoenix, 85004.
 It is located between Washington and Jefferson Streets and faces Third Street.

 When you arrive at the Convention Center, head to the west side of the South Building and enter the South Lobby, which faces Third St. This is where you will check in for the Convention.
 Once you enter the main lobby, where you go first depends on whether you pre-registered or will be registering on-site.

 Please check in at registration to pick up your name badge before going to the keynote, other workshop sessions, or into the exhibit hall.
 Your name badge is your admission to all areas of the convention and must be worn at all times.

 If you pre-registered for the convention, your name badges will be available for pick up at the pre-registration check-in tables.
-You will pick up your name badges and holders, convention program, and goody bag.
+You will pick up your name badges and holders, convention program, and welcome bag.
 On Friday morning you will find pre-registration check-in on the right-hand side of the lobby.
-For the rest of the weekend, pre-registration check-in will be at the far end of the Registration booth.
+For the rest of the weekend, pre-registration check-in will be at the far end of the Registration counter.
 We will have signs to make it easy for you to find where to go first.

 If you did not pre-register, you may register on-site.
 Follow the signs in the lobby or ask one of our helpful greeters to direct you.
-One of our volunteers at the registration counter will assist you, process your registration payment, and give you your name badges, goody bag, and convention program.
+One of our volunteers at the registration counter will assist you, process your registration payment, and give you your name badges, welcome bag, and convention program.

 You will find a few different types of workshops at the AFHE Convention.